 A pastor or communion server will offer you a small wafer or piece of bread, which you can take in your hand.
 They will say: “Body of Christ, given for you.”
-You may eat the bread.
-Gluten free bread is available—just ask the server.
+You may eat the bread or wafer.
+A gluten free option is available—just ask the server.

 Once you’ve eaten the bread or wafer, another pastor or server will offer you wine.
 They will say: “Blood of Christ, shed for you.”
 You may drink the wine.
 Non-alcoholic grape juice is available in the center of the tray.

 If you do not wish to receive communion, you may cross your arms over your chest to receive a blessing instead.

 Some people remain for a moment of silent prayer or reflection before standing up; this is up to you.